By Cynthia Leitich Smith

 Reflecting on your personal journey (creatively, career-wise, and your writer’s heart), what bumps did you encounter and how have you managed to defy the odds to achieve continued success?

-Continue Reading Survivors: Rachel Caine on Thriving as a Long-Time, Actively Publishing YA Author »
+Continue Reading Career Achievers: Rachel Caine on Thriving as a Long-Time, Actively Publishing YA Author »

 By Lisa Papademetriou

 One day, I was at the grocery store with my daughter when I spotted a crazy man in the car beside ours.